 - To enable the child to regulate their emotions and behaviour, including by modelling appropriate behaviour and interactions with others;

 - To provide a stable family environment to enable the child to develop and maintain secure attachments to the parents and other persons who provide care for the child.

-- The parents' state of health (physical, emotional and mental), the parents' medical history, including current or past issues of Domestic Violence and Abuse, substance misuse or mental health problems;
+- The parents' state of health (physical, emotional and mental), the parents' medical history, including current or past issues of Domestic Abuse, substance misuse or mental health problems;

 - The parents' family relationships and the composition of the parents' household, including:

 - The identity of all other members of the household, their age and the nature of their relationship with parents and one another, including any sexual relationship; their relationship with any parent of the child;

 - Other adults who are not members of the household but are likely to have regular contact with the child;